Reichenberg/gatsby-starter-netlify-cms/src/pages/post/2019-04-21-how-to-spend-a-practical-48-winter-hours-in-trondheim.md

 ​<br/>

-"But, Chance" you'll say "You're on a budget.
+"But, Chance," you'll say.
+"You're on a budget.
 How do you choose what to spend your money on?"

 ​<br/>